 If you belong to a cat, you’ve experienced a rough tongue licking at some point.
-Cats lick us as a way of showing affection – it is a form of social grooming.
+Cats lick us as a way of showing affection; it is a form of social grooming.
 But why does his tongue have to be so rough?
-When a dog licks you, it might be uncomfortably slobbery but is otherwise a pleasant experience.
+When a dog licks you, it might be uncomfortably slobbery, but it is otherwise a pleasant experience.

 If you’ve been wondering about why your cat has a sandpaper-like tongue, then you’ve come to the right place.
 We’ll answer this question for you and provide you a bunch of information all about the cat tongue.

-The 9 Possible Reasons Why Cat’s Tongues Rough
+The 9 Possible Reasons Why Cats’ Tongues Are Rough

 1. Papillae of the Tongue

 Every cat’s tongue is covered in tiny little spines that are called “papillae.”
 These small hook-like spines are actually made from keratin, which is the same material that fingernails, hair, and even feathers and hooves are made from.
 Each of these spines has a hollow tip and is curved and resembles a miniature cat’s claw.
 They are longer in the middle of the tongue and are progressively smaller towards the edges.

 The papillae all point towards the back of the cat’s mouth and have the ability to rotate slightly when the cat encounters mats and knots while grooming.
 These hooks, or spines, are what make your cat’s tongue so rough.

 2. Efficient Grooming

 When your cat is not napping, eating, or playing, chances are he’s grooming himself.
 Most cats will groom themselves between 30-50% of the time every day.
 The spikes on your cat’s tongue are essentially a very effective comb that not only smooths the fur but will take on knots and snarls and loosen them up.
 Not only this, but the grooming can also remove dirt, parasites, and any eggs in their fur.